 You can’t maintain or build muscle mass without sufficient protein intake.

 Think of a group of bros standing around the gym.
 What are they drinking?
 Most probably, protein shakes.
 In fact, protein powder is probably the first supplement people associate with bodybuilding/weightlifting.
 And for good reason.
+Protein serves as the building blocks for muscle growth and good protein powders will contain high quality ingredients with a good balance of fat and carbs to help you lose weight and build muscle.

 Here’s what happens when you don’t consume enough protein while working out in the gym: